 Certificate programs in the field of importing and exporting focus primarily on the specific regulations and procedures that constitute the field.
 Specific examples include:

-- Principles of international trade
+- Principles and regulations of international trade

 - Global logistics management

-- Principles of exports
+- Principles of exports and imports

 - Applicable documents and licensure

 - Customs regulations

 Popular Career Options